Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 This thus helps to spare the `-sl` parameter.

 However bexhoma cannot verify such information.
-If YugabyteDB is restarted or data is delete somehow, this PVC information will be outdated and wrong.
+If data is delete somehow, this PVC information will be outdated and wrong.

-This approach helps bexhoma to persist status information, but it does not persist data inside YugabyteDB.
+This approach helps bexhoma to persist status information, but it does not persist data inside the Cloud database.

-### Persist YugabyteDB

-If you want YugabyteDB to have real persistent storage, remove the line `storage.ephemeral=true,\` from the installation.

 ## YCSB Example Explained